telerik/blazor-docs/knowledge-base/window-responsive.md

 ---
 title: Responsive Window
-description: How to adjust the size of a Window when its container or the browser window size changes
+description: How to adjust the size of a Window when the browser window size changes so that it is responsive
 type: how-to
-page_title: How to make a responsive Window
+page_title: Responsive Window
 slug: window-kb-responsive
 position:
 tags: